Community members, including Hampshire staff, may take a maximum of one course per semester, on a space-available basis.

 Students may drop courses on TheHub during the add/drop and preregistration periods.
-Use the Hampshire Course Withdrawal Form (pdf) or the Five College Course Withdrawal Form (pdf) between the end of the add/drop period and the deadline date to drop classes to receive a withdrawal notation of "W" on your transcript.
+Use the Hampshire Course Withdrawal Form (pdf) or the Five College Course Withdrawal Form (pdf) between the drop deadline and the course withdrawal deadline to receive a withdrawal notation of "W" on your transcript.
 Students may no longer withdraw after the course withdrawal deadline.
 A "No evaluation notation" is recorded on student transcripts for Hampshire courses that are not successfully completed.
-An "F" is recorded for a Five College course is not properly dropped, a grade of "F" will be recorded in accordance with Five College policy.
+An "F" is recorded for a Five College courses that are not successfully completed in accordance with Five College policy.

-Use this Audit Form (pdf) only for Hampshire courses and return it to central records by the add/drop deadline.
+Use this Audit Form (pdf) only for Hampshire courses and return it to central records by the drop deadline.
 Course registrations CANNOT be changed to audit after this deadline.
 Please see the policies on auditing a Five College course and for taking Five College courses pass/fail.
 Courses that require a form for registration will not appear immediately on your schedule.

-First-year students entering fall 2012 and after may use qualifying AP and IB exams to satisfy Division I electives.
+First-year students entering fall 2012 and after may use qualifying college courses and AP and IB exams to satisfy Division I electives.
 See the full policy in the student handbook.

 If you are having technical difficulty with TheHub, please contact administrative systems at 413.559.5714 during normal business hours or email email@example.com.
 Please feel free to use the email address anytime; it will be monitored throughout the evening whenever possible.
 If you have questions regarding registration policy, please contact central records at 413.559.5421 or email firstname.lastname@example.org.